 Looking for grammar activities that won’t cost you any money?
 Seriously.
-You can create these activities with your trash.
+You can create these grammar hunts with your trash or extra activities.

 A grammar hunt is simply when you search for a grammar concept in a piece of literature, an advertisement, a piece of nonfiction, a speech, or any other use of language.

 After you and your students learn about a grammar concept and hunt it down, you then ask analytical questions about the effect of the word choice, the verbs used, the sentence structure, or inversion.
 You can also create writing assignments from the hunts.

 I like to go on a “grammar hunt” because hunts cost little money, I can assign different students different concepts (differentiation), and students enjoy these activities.
 These activities greatly lend themselves to partner or group work.
 Plus, a grammar hunt is an activity that allows the teacher to elevate student thinking as students grasp basic concepts.
 The material provides authentic tools for students to analyze, and questions often come naturally once students point out unique language.

 If you need questions to get started with grammar hunts, you can download (for free) the activities I use to elevate grammar lessons.
 You absolutely can use these methods with grammar hunts, but you’ll be able to use them with other grammar lessons as well.